aws-samples/failure-analysis-assistant/README_en.md

 3. The app you created will be shown in [Slack api](https://api.slack.com/apps).
 Choose it you created.
 4. Click [Basic Information] on the left menu, check [Signing Secret], execute the following command, and register with AWS Secrets Manager
    1. `$ aws secretsmanager create-secret --name slackSigningSecret --secret-string XXXXXXXXXXXXXXXXXXXX --profile {your_profile} `
+5. Click [OAuth & Permissions] on the left menu, please add permissons `channels:read` and `chat:write` in [Scopes] section.
+6. Click [Install to Workspace] in [OAuth Tokens for Your Workspace] of top of same page to install your Slack App to your workspace.
-5. Click [OAuth & Permissions] on the left menu, check [Bot User OAuth Token], execute the following command, and register with AWS Secrets Manager
+7. After installing, your browser will be redirected to [OAuth & Permissions] page.
+You check [Bot User OAuth Token], execute the following command, and register with AWS Secrets Manager
    1. `$ aws secretsmanager create-secret --name slackAppToken --secret-string xxxx-111111111111111-11111111111111111-xxxxxxxxxxxxxxxxxxxxxxxxx-profile {your_profile} `

 ### Setting parameters